LeanneLibGriff/nine-repro/Step8CompSecurity.md

 ### Step 8
 ## Computer Security

-## Secure your computer to reduce the risk of a data breach, theft or hack.
+## Secure your computer and your netword to reduce the risk of a data breach, theft or hack.

-The parts
 -

 Beginner